Excel Power View (Table of Contents)

 How to Enable Power View under Microsoft Excel?

-In order to enable the Power View tool for interactive reports and dashboards, you first need to enable it under excel.
-Follow the steps below:
+To enable the Power View tool for interactive reports and dashboards, you first need to enable it under Excel.

 Step 1: Navigate to the File menu and select Options by clicking on it.
+Follow the steps below:

-Step 3: Inside Add-ins, you can see an option called Manage: which has all the excel add-ins as a dropdown.
+Step 3: Inside Add-ins, you can see an option called Manage: which has all the Excel add-ins as a dropdown.
 Select COM Add-ins inside Manage: option and click on the Go button.

-Step 4: Select Microsoft Power View for Excel option under the list of COM Add-ins and press the OK option.
+Step 4: Select the Microsoft Power View for Excel option under the list of COM Add-ins and press the OK option.

 This will enable the Power View option in your Excel.
 You can access the same under the Insert tab.
 Please find the screenshot below: